viraj19r/market_pulse/analysis.md

-### Basket Analysis - Viraj
+### Weighted Product Performance Score - Virak
-- Analyze the combinations of products that are frequently bought together.
+- Develop a composite score for each product that weights various factors like sales volume, customer ratings, discount depth, and review count.
-- This can help in optimizing product bundling, cross-selling, and up-selling strategies.
+- This score can help prioritize products based on their overall market performance.

 ### Product Description Analysis - Viraj
 - Analyze the impact of `product_description` length, readability, and content on sales and customer ratings.